ikedam/simplestore/README.md

 		Name: "Alice",
 	}

-	// This document will be stored as /Document/123 doc := &Docuemnt {
+	// This document will be stored as /ChildDocument/123 doc := &ChildDocument {
 		ParentDocument: nil,
 		ID: "123",
 		Name: "Alice",